 Scientists have concluded that their remarkably low rates of diseases, such as depression, obesity, diabetes, and heart disease are due to the line of volcanoes.
 You are probably thinking what do volcanoes have anything to do with low disease rate.

 It turns out that when volcanoes erupt, soil and water are covered and loaded with sulfur ashes, which are tremendously beneficial to the plants and animals.
 In turn, when people consume these plants and livestock, they will also experience great health benefits associated with sulfur.

-Did you know that U.S. shows the lowest levels of sulfur among people?
-Ever since we changed the way we grow our foods using chemical fertilizers in the 1950's, this has significantly interfered with the natural sulfur cycle, which has caused a tremendous decrease in the sulfur that used to be in our soil.
-Today, our foods are severely deficient of nutrients and minerals.
+Did you know that the U.S. shows the lowest levels of sulfur among people?
+Ever since we changed the way we grow our foods using chemical fertilizers in the 1950's, this has significantly interfered with the natural sulfur cycle.

 If your diet is primarily refined and processed or thoroughly cooked food, you are likely to be sulfur deficient.
 When foods are overly processed, sulfur gets destroyed.
 Additionally, cooked foods also destroy much of the sulfur due to heat.

-It is challenging and nearly impossible to receive enough sulfur and other essential minerals and nutrients to ward off diseases when vast majority of the people in this country are eating far too many refined and processed foods.
+It's challenging and nearly impossible to receive enough sulfur and other essential minerals and nutrients to ward off diseases when the vast majority of the people in this country are eating far too many refined and processed foods.